lersi/Magisk/docs/guides.md

 2. Existing files can be replaced by files located at the same relative path
 3. Files that correspond to a non-existing file will be ignored

-To add additional files which you can refer to in your custom `*.rc` scripts, add them into `overlay.d/sbin`.
-The 3 rules above do not apply to anything in this folder; instead, they will be directly copied to Magisk's internal `tmpfs` directory (which used to always be `/sbin`).
+To add additional files which you can refer to in your custom `*.rc` scripts, add them into `overlay.d/liorsbin`.
+The 3 rules above do not apply to anything in this folder; instead, they will be directly copied to Magisk's internal `tmpfs` directory (which used to always be `/liorsbin`).

-Starting from Android 11, the `/sbin` folder may no longer exists, and in that scenario, Magisk randomly generates a different `tmpfs` folder each boot.
-Every occurrence of the pattern `${MAGISKTMP}` in your `*.rc` scripts will be replaced with the Magisk `tmpfs` folder when `magiskinit` injects it into `init.rc`.
-On pre Android 11 devices, `${MAGISKTMP}` will simply be replaced with `/sbin`, so **NEVER** hardcode `/sbin` in the `*.rc` scripts when referencing these additional files.
+Starting from Android 11, the `/liorsbin` folder may no longer exists, and in that scenario, Magisk randomly generates a different `tmpfs` folder each boot.
+Every occurrence of the pattern `${LIORSMAGICTMP}` in your `*.rc` scripts will be replaced with the Magisk `tmpfs` folder when `liorsmagicinit` injects it into `init.rc`.
+On pre Android 11 devices, `${LIORSMAGICTMP}` will simply be replaced with `/liorsbin`, so **NEVER** hardcode `/liorsbin` in the `*.rc` scripts when referencing these additional files.

 Here is an example of how to setup `overlay.d` with a custom `*.rc` script: